senekor/rust-workshop/final_project/src/cli/content_storage.md

 We now have a few calls to `.expect()` in our code.
 This is great for whipping up a quick program that works, but it immediately crashes our program in case of an error.
-There are libraries for more scalable error handling with great usability.
+There are libraries for more scaleable error handling with great usability.
 The most popular one for applications (as opposed to libraries) is [anyhow](https://docs.rs/anyhow), so let's use that.

 ```rust